ddps-lab/ddps-lab-marp-theme/sample.md

 <!-- paginate: false -->

 # Thank you
-( This file was created with reference to this file.
+( This file was created with reference to these files.
+ : marp gaia theme ,
  : https://github.com/ttyskg/marp-themes/blob/master/sample.md  )